ChaseC99/ICS33-Grade-Viewer/README.md

 For the most accurate information, please visit the [ICS 33 website](https://www.ics.uci.edu/~pattis/ICS-33/).

 ### How It Works
-When the ICS33 Grade Viewer loads, it downloads the current *Grades* file from the ICS 33 website.
+Ideally, when the ICS33 Grade Viewer loads, it downloads the current *Grades* file from the ICS 33 website.
 The *Grades* file is a zipped .xslm file.
 The ICS 33 Grade Viewer unzips this file and then converts it to a JSON object.
+Unfortunately, we haven't been able to figure out how to do this because Cross-Origin Requests are blocked by current web standards.

+So for now, we manually upload a copy of the grades to the GitHub.
+Since our site is hosted on the same GitHub domain, we don't have to worry about Cross-Origin Requests.

 Inside of the JSON object, it contains the property "Winter 2018".
 This property has a two dimensional array, which can be represented as [row[column]].